 7:55-8:05 Slide Show.

-Close you eyes.
+Close your eyes.
 Forget about what you have to do when you leave here.
 Think about how little time you have with your son before he's on his own in the world.
-Look over his shoulder, into the future, to see the Man you want him to become.
+Look over his shoulder, into the future, to see the man you want him to become.

-(Lights go off for last sentence as we fade into the slide show)
+(Lights go off for the last sentence as we fade into the slide show)

 Start music and slide show of adorable Cubs & Webelos.